storj/docs/app/learn/page.md

 When the Uplink Client downloads a file, it’s essentially the same process as an upload but in reverse.
 The Uplink Client requests a file from the Satellite and the Satellite returns a list of 35 Storage Nodes from which the Uplink Client can retrieve the pieces of the file.
 The Uplink Client starts attempting to download pieces from all 35 Storage Nodes, again, stopping once it has retrieved the 29 pieces needed to reconstitute the file after eliminating latency from the long-tail effect.
 The pieces are re-encoded and then decrypted by the Uplink client as only it has the encryption key.&#x20;

-## Why Developers Love Storj DCS
+## Why Developers Love Storj

-Even with the sophisticated privacy and security features and the default multi-region availability, developers love Storj DCS because it's extremely easy for them to get started and build more secure and private applications.&#x20;
+Even with the sophisticated privacy and security features and the default multi-region availability, developers love Storj because it's extremely easy for them to get started and build more secure and private applications.&#x20;

 When uploading and downloading files, a developer or app issues a simple `cp` command - the Uplink Client does the rest, abstracting all of the complexity of encryption, erasure coding, and distributing pieces on storage nodes to the Storj software in the background.&#x20;